RobTillaart/A1301/README.md

 - atan2(prevGauss, lastGauss)?
   - angle indicates relative delta compared to magnitude and direction.
   - 45 135 degrees is no change.
-- can the signal be converted to distance?
+- can the strength of the signal be converted to distance?
   - for a given magnet
   - repeatability + noise.
 - influence of angle of the field-lines?
-- investigate set- get- determineNoiseLevel()?
 - defaults for parameters of some functions?